wyxfhb/Open-Xml-LabVIEW/README.md

    git clone https://github.com/pettaa123/Open-Xml-LabVIEW

 ## Public API
-This library provides functions for retrieving cell values and named ranges in an Excel worksheet:
+This library provides functions for setting/retrieving cell values and named ranges in an Excel worksheet:

 # Set/Get Cell Value
 Set and returns the value of a given worksheet's cell, handling numeric, boolean and string and datetime types.